-Since construction of Denver International Airport (DIA) was finished in 1995, the newest airport in the United States since the 1970’s, there have been innumerable conspiracy theories surrounding it.
+Since the construction of Denver International Airport (airport code=Denver, nickname=DIA) was finished in 1995, the newest airport in the United States since the 1970s, there have been innumerable conspiracy theories surrounding it.
 Many of these theories are somewhat supported in a loose fashion by various aspects of the airport from the art that is there to the sheer number of unused buildings and airplane hangars.

-Below, I’ll talk about some of the things that people have theorized about since the airports inception and whether these thoughts might have backing or not.
+Below, I’ll talk about some of the things that people have theorized about since the airport’s inception and whether these thoughts might have the backing or not.
 To start, you need to know a little bit about its background and the building of the airport itself.

 Building Denver International Airport

-There is known to be as many as as 6 underground levels below the ground floor of DIA and possibly more that are not even known about.
-Beyond that, there are theories that tunnels exist all the way from the Colorado Springs Air Force Base to DIA and from the Air Force Base on to the Cheyenne Mountain Complex in the Rocky Mountains outside of Colorado Springs.
+There are known to be as many as 6 underground levels below the ground floor of DIA and possibly more that are not even known about.
+Beyond that, there are theories that tunnels exist all the way from the Colorado Springs Air Force Base to DIA and from the Air Force Base to the Cheyenne Mountain Complex in the Rocky Mountains outside of Colorado Springs.